salesforce/apollo/memberships/README.md

 This module also provides a messaging gossip based on the context, and its ring structure.
 This provides a reusable mechanism that can be used with any Context view and provides:
 * Reliable broadcast
     * Garbage collected reliable broadcast with bounded message buffer based on the most excellent paper [Reducing noise in gossip-based reliable broadcast](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.575.3297)
-* Total Order broadcast
+* Member ordering broadcast
-    * Messages broadcast from a member are delivered in order, without drops, to every member.
+    * Messages broadcast from a member are delivered in order, with potential drops, to every member.
+Message gap delivery is settled every TTL of the enclosing context's view.
 Messages by members are not ordered with respect to each other.